KCPS/st3-theme-kcps/README.md

 I mentioned the two puck files normal_thumb_vertical.png and normal_thumb_horizontal.png.
 Where do they live?
 In package Theme - Default.sublime-package, installed along with the other packages in Program Files/Sublime Text 3/Packages.
 Open the package in your archive tool and extract the two files into a working directory.
 The images are very simple, so you can edit them with a simple graphics editor such as Microsoft Paint, which is what I did.
 I blew up the images by a factor of 8 so that I could edit individual pixels easily, then re-coloured the image using three tones of turquoise.
 After saving the modified file, you can add it back into the archive with your tool.
 (You'll have to close ST3 first if it's open as it locks the packages it's using during execution.)
 When you re-open ST3, you'll see the newly coloured pucks.

 You can modify any of the image files in the Theme - Default file this way to suit yourself.
 Unless you're into computer graphic art with top notch tools, you may find this a bit tedious and painstaking.
-You should also try out
+You might want first to try out some of the other ui theme packages for ST.  Most can can be found on Git Hub and installed with the ST add-on Package Control tool.
+I'll show you how to install and load this tool later.
+Meanwhile, there's a simple manual workaround you can use.
+If you haven't already, install git on your workstation and open a Git Bash shell.
+Enter:

+$ cd /path/to/sublime/Packages  (e.g. /Program Files/Sublime Text 3/Packages - whatever your actual path is.)
+$ git clone git@github.com:nilium/st-theme-freesia.git

+This will install directory 'st-theme-freesia' in Packages along with some sub-directories containing image files for the various widgets on the user interface.
+With the freesia repository cloned, you can now hop into your preferences and set the theme key:

+{
+    // other preferences above...
+    "theme": "Freesia.sublime-theme"
+}

+(Press Ctrl+S to save the change.)  "theme" is the setting attribute that refers to a file containing all the information about how the user interface appears on your monitor.
+The default value is "Default.sublime-theme", and that file lives in the "Theme - Default.sublime-theme", along with the all the image files for the default theme.
+You've just replaced the default user interface theme with the Freesia user interface theme, as defined in "Freesia.sublime-theme".
+How do you like the new look?
+This
+Recall I mentioned above that